swch/metro_sdk_c_sharp/README.md

 Additionally, in order to use Cardsavr, you will require application keys, and a username/password for your agent.
 This can be achieved by contacting developer-support@strivve.com.

-## Users
+## Cardholders

 All cardholder activity requires an active cardholder.
-Users can be created using randomly generated usernames or based on usernames from a different source (SSO).
+Cardholders can be created using randomly generated usernames or based on usernames from a different source (SSO).

 ## Addresses